The sightseeing bus tour is one of the best ways to see the Japanese capital for the first time.

 The 50 minutes bus ride on a open-top double-decker will take you around the Imperial Palace via Ginza and Marunouchi District, showing the highlight of Tokyo's shopping and business center.
 Few other bus courses are offered, including a night trip to Odaiba.
 You can borrow a multi-language voice guide system free of charge upon purchasing a ticket. |

 The Hop Bus provides a great introduction and helps get orientated with the main tourist areas of Tokyo.
 With Hop Bus you can get off or just by showing your pass to the crew hop on at any bus stop on the tour's route.

-No reservations for Sky Hop Bus are necessary.
-On travel day simply show up at one of the many clearly marked stops and hop-on.
+No reservations for Sky Hop Bus are required.
+On any given day simply show up at one of the clearly marked stops and hop-on.
 The rest of your itinerary is up to you.
+Just keep in mind that you may not be able to board if the bus is full.
 Tickets can be purchased at Marunouchi Mitsubishi Building - Sky Bus Ticket Counter, or in the bus. |

 Sky Duck the 3.7-meter-tall amphibious bus takes visitors past the Tokyo Skytree tower and other popular sites before descending a ramp into the Kyu-Nakagawa River in Tokyo’s Koto Ward.